michael-brittlebank/wp-reading-list/Readme.txt

 * First Stable release

 == Upgrade Notice ==

+= 1.2 =
+Added built-in update feature for future versions of the plugin and fixed small bugs

 = 1.1 =
 Fixed activation problem and fine-tuned plugin code from version 1.0